amplitude/Amplitude-Android/README.md

 If you are not using analytics, and only want campaign tracking, call enableCampaignTracking() instead of initialize() in the  onCreate() of your main activity:

     GGEventLog.enableCampaignTracking(this, "YOUR_API_KEY_HERE")

+You can retrieve the campaign information associated with a user by calling getCampaignInformation() after you've called initialize() or enableCampaignTracking():

+    GGEventLog.getCampaignInformation();

+If the SDK has successfully pinged the server and saved the result, the "tracked" key in the returned JSONObject will be set to true.
+You can then get the details of the campaign from the fields of the returned JSONObject.

 # Advanced #